Pablo Damián Ravazzoli

 Introduction

 I am an Argentinian physics PhD specialized in fluid dynamics.
-Currently I am a CONICET Pos-Doctoral fellow under the supervision of Dr. Howard Stone and Dr. Javier Diez.
-My research is concerned to fluid mechanics.
-Specifically to wetabilitty problems including contact angle hysteresis, contact line dynamics and diferent geometries of thin liquid films.
+Currently I am a CONICET Assistant Researcher and Teaching Assistant at the FCEx-UNCPBA.
+My research is concerned to fluid mechanics, various wetabilitty problems, contact angle hysteresis, contact line dynamics, thin liquid films, complex fluids evaporation and flow in tubes.
 These issues are abroad mainly experimentally and analyzed through theoretical and numerical models to achieve a complete understanding.

 Additional affiliations